Coluche: Death

-In March 1985 Coluche had set a world speed record (252.087 km/hr; 156.64 mph) on a one-km (1000 yard) track in Italy with a 750cc motorcycle.

-A little more than a year later, at 16:35 on 19 June 1986, he died after crashing his Honda 1100 VFC into a truck on the "route de Cannes" a road in the commune of Opio, Alpes-Maritimes in southeastern France.
+At 16:35 on 19 June 1986, Coluche died after crashing his Honda 1100 VFC into a truck on the "route de Cannes", a road in the commune of Opio, Alpes-Maritimes in southeastern France.
 He was 41.
-This event provoked national grief and inspired the album Putain de camion ("damn truck") by his close friend Renaud.
+This event provoked national grief and inspired the album Putain de camion ("fucking truck") by his close friend Renaud.
 Some conspiracy theories have since surfaced, mainly in the book Coluche, l'accident: contre-enquête, alleging that Coluche might have been murdered.

-On the occasion of the 30th anniversary of his death, from 6 October 2016 to 14 January 2017, an exhibition about Coluche was held in Hôtel de Ville, Paris.
+On the occasion of the 30th anniversary of his death, from 6 October 2016 to 14 January 2017, an exhibition about Coluche was held at Paris City Hall.

 In March 2011, a bronze statue of Coluche, dressed in his trademark striped dungarees, was unveiled in his hometown of Montrouge (suburb of Paris).